DataDog/integrations-core/squid/README.md

 ### Installation

 The Agent's Squid check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Squid server.

 ## Configuration

-1. Edit the `squid.d/conf.yaml`, in the `conf.d/` folder at the root of your Agent's directory.
+1. Edit the `squid.d/conf.yaml`, in the `conf.d/` folder at the root of your Agent's configuration directory.
 	See the [sample squid.d/conf.yaml][2] for all available configuration options:

     ```yaml